thinkswell/javascript-mini-projects/PasswordGenerator/xlo-u/README.md

 Hello Community,
-The password generator generates passwords of different lengths and can include or exclude special characters based on user selection. wuth the help of HTML layout, CSS styling, and JavaScript functions.
+The password generator generates passwords of different lengths and can include or exclude special characters based on user selection. with the help of HTML layout, CSS styling, and JavaScript functions.

 ## Requirements